Skip to main content

 3 test scenarios

-• Revised clean document links to source attachment JR-document-editing-001.1
+• Revised clean docx links to source attachment JR-document-editing-001.1

 • Tracked changes and redline attachments link to source JR-document-editing-001.2